AdobeDocs/commerce-learn.en/help/site-management/catalog-import.md

 - The images and videos associated must be uploaded separately
 - You are required to use the option attribute IDs not the labels
+- Data is needs to be in a CSV format

 ### When to consider this approach

-- Data is already in the CSV format or it can be done with low effort
 - Catalog is any size
 - Updates are frequent, more than 1x a day is acceptable
 - Overall time to import is important